-We are a happy to be in school and super grateful that we’re impacted with knowledge and skills like the boys but we also need to face some realities of how life is for us.
+We are happy to be in school and super grateful that we’re impacted with knowledge and skills like the boys but we also need to face some realities of how life is for us.
 We would like to ask the government to at least ensure that during the free lessons we are taught life skills, Art and Craft, home science and encourage clubs for interaction.
 We believe that we’re intelligent thus, teachers, parents and the government should support practical intelligence.

-We would love to have lessons outside classrooms to understand our carrier paths and also understand our interest so that we can view the world in a different perspective.
+We would love to have lessons outside classrooms to understand our carrier paths and also understand our interest so that we can view the world from a different perspective.
 Having different motivational speakers will make girls feel motivated and appreciated.

-Parents and teachers should not build high expectation for their girls that intern make them live into their expectations rather they should learn to understand their capabilities since each child is born different with different abilities and what they should do is support them to the very end.
+Parents and teachers should not build high expectation for their girls that intern makes them live into their expectations rather they should learn to understand their capabilities since each child is born different with different abilities and what they should do is support them to the very end.

 Work without play makes Jack or Jane a dull boy.
 Therefore, parents and teachers should let the girl practice on their talent and they should show up during sports competition to build up their morale as being physically fit enhances development and growth even mentally.

-Parents, caregivers and teachers should create time to talk and watch how their girls are doing since they undergo body changes and they need to be educated and groomed on how they should embrace the new changes and how they should carry themselves.
-A lesson on reproductive health will not harm instead they will have know-how of that adolescent stage should not be an excuse for misbehaving and not doing things right.
+Parents, caregivers, and teachers should create time to talk and watch how their girls are doing since they undergo body changes and they need to be educated and groomed on how they should embrace the new changes and how they should carry themselves.
+A lesson on reproductive health will not harm instead they will have the know-how of that adolescent stage should not be an excuse for misbehaving and not doing things right.

-The AIC Girl’s called for the other girl’s to come forward and speak freely on issues that are affecting them especially on issues such as putting an End to FGM, Early Child Marriages, and Child Labor, Child Abuse and Child Rights
+The AIC Girl’s called for the other girl’s to come forward and speak freely on issues that are affecting them especially on issues such as putting an end to FGM, Early Child Marriages, and Child Labor, Child Abuse and Child Rights

 These are some of the sentiments I gather that they would like to be looked into.
-However, we don’t run from problems but we resolve them through showing confidence and being self-aware of implications that fall through by come up with amicable solutions to resolve them.
+However, we don’t run from problems but we resolve them through showing confidence and being self-aware of implications that fall through by coming up with amicable solutions to resolve them.